QuantEcon/python-lecture-sandpit.myst/lectures/hoist_failure.md

 ## Failure Rates Unknown

-Now we come to the problem that really interests us.
+Now we come to the problem that really interests us, following {cite}`Ardron_2018` and Greenfield and Sargent {cite}`Greenfield_Sargent_1993`  in the spirit of Apostolakis  {cite}`apostolakis1990`.

+The constituent probabilities or failure rates $P(A_i)$ are not known a priori and have to be estimated.

-The problem involves **probabilities of probabilities** to capture a notion of not knowing the constituent probabilities that are inputs into a failure tree analysis.
+We address this problem by specifying **probabilities of probabilities** that  capture one  notion of not knowing the constituent probabilities that are inputs into a failure tree analysis.

 Thus, we assume that a system analyst is uncertain about  the failure rates $P(A_i), i =1, \ldots, n$ for components of a system.